dongyujung/admorphous/readme.md

 ![alt text](./images/structure5.png "structure")

+In this project, I have used Confluent's KSQL, a wrapper around Kafka streams for the stream processing.
+It is a simple SQL-like language with a low learning curve, perfect for cases where the implementing function is fairly simple, and developer time is limited.

-The repository is organized so that files of each part of the system are in each directory.
+The repository is organized so that files of each part of the system are in their own directories.
 The parts are:

-- Producers
+- Producer
 - Kafka Cluster
 - KSQL
-- DB
+- Database
 - Dashboard